Mukumbuta/NumberClassificationAPI/README.md

    ```sh
    cd NumberClassificationAPI
    ```
-3. Run the application (for ASP.NET Core):
+3. Run the application :
    ```sh
    dotnet run
    ```

 ## Deployment
-Ensure the API is deployed to a publicly accessible endpoint.
+This API is deployed to a publicly accessible endpoint.

 ## License
 This project is licensed under the MIT License.